Buddhist devotion: Practices

-Buddhism regards inner devotion as more important than outer ritual.
-However, devotion does have an important place in Buddhism.
+Devotion has an important place in Buddhism.
 Devotion is developed through several practices, expressed through physical movement, speech, and mind.
-Buddhist devotion is not only direct to the Buddha, but also to the Buddha's teaching (Sanskrit: Dharma, Dhamma) and inanimate objects considered sacred such as stūpas (hemispherical structures containing relics) or Buddhist texts (Sanskrit: sūtra; sutta).
-Sutras are Buddhist texts seen as the body of the Dharma or the body of the Buddha.
-An important idea in Buddhist devotional practice is that good qualities of mind can be developed by association with someone or something linked to high spiritual attainment.
-In Burmese Buddhism, devotion to the Buddha is seen to bear fruits, not because the Buddha is seen to respond to the devotion, but rather because of the spiritual power inherent in his words or relics, and because of the merit of the worship itself.

 In Theravāda Buddhism, devotional ceremonies can be classified as ceremonies for making merit (doing good deeds, e.g. offerings to monks), ceremonies to ward off danger (e.g. chanting certain Buddhist texts) and ceremonies adapted from folk religion.
 Almost all lay practices are focused on making merit, and gaining a personal spiritual benefit is, therefore, an important part of Buddhist devotion.

 In Mahāyāna Buddhism, it is common to combine several devotional practices in one three-fold or seven-fold ceremony.
 In the threefold ceremony, practitioners will confess their wrongdoings and rejoice in the goodness that others have done.
 Thirdly, either merits are dedicated to other living beings, or the Buddhas are requested to keep on teaching for the benefit of the world.
 In the seven-fold series, all four of these practices are also engaged in, plus an obeisance and an offering are given, and the Buddhas are requested to not yet leave the world to go to final Nirvana.
 These ceremonies, whether three- or sevenfold, often precede a meditation session.
 Several elevenfold series are also known, which also include going for refuge, upholding the five ethical precepts and reminding oneself of the aim of enlightenment for all living beings.
 The ceremonies are described in several Mahāyāna sūtras, among which the Avataṃsaka Sūtra and the Gandavyūha.